Addressing Food Insecurity and Poverty in Bruce Grey

 Food insecurity is a symptom of broader economic issues—inadequate income, unaffordable housing, and rising living costs.
 While food banks do their best to provide relief, they are being pushed beyond their limits.
 Charities cannot be the sole solution.

-In 2024, we launched the public awareness campaign “Income Solutions to Food Insecurity”, advocating for policies that address the root causes of hunger.
-We call on provincial candidates to commit to real solutions that ensure economic security for all.
+“Income Solutions to Food Insecurity”, advocates for policies that address the root causes of hunger.
+We call on candidates to commit to real solutions that ensure economic security for all.

 Our Key Asks